 Read more about our Premium Clean program >

 Many of our vacation homes are available for a one-night stay, though night minimums may vary based on availability and holidays.

 Hotels are owned by management corporations and are rented by the single room, typically in a shared building with public amenities.
 Vacation rentals, though sometimes serviced by management companies, are owned by individuals.
-A vacation rental can be an entire house, condo, or apartment, and can offer either private or shared amenities.
+A vacation rental can be an entire house, condo, or townhome, and can offer either private or shared amenities.